Tumble Dry Low Meaning

 After your clothes come out of the washing machine it is recommended that you shake them out to make sure any excess debris is not included in the tumble dry process.

-If you are unsure which heat setting to use while using the drying machine, choose the low heat setting.
+If you are unsure which heat setting to use while using the drying machine, choose the low heat setting (also read our article on how to use a dryer.)
 This way you can be sure you won’t damage your clothing or over shrink it.
 If perhaps your clothing has stretched and you want to shrink it, you may want to read our article to find out the proper way to shrink your clothes.

 What are The Typical Temperatures Settings For A Dryer